FloatingComet62/EvolutionSimulation/README.md

 Gene of an entity is just an array of numbers and at random intervals, there is a small deviation in the value, either positive or negative.

-Higher deviation of a gene from the mean represents defects, and a higher chance of dying.
+LOWER deviation of a gene from the mean represents defects, and a higher chance of dying.
+Why Lower?
+Imagine inbreeding.
 Also a small random chance of dying in general.

 ## Reproduction